 Color depth indicates how many colors are available in a data signal.
 Larger color depth and more colors means more data, which needs larger data pipes – or bandwidth – in order to display on your TV.
 The Kinivo 501BN can pass up to 36-bit color depth, which equates to billions of shades of colors.
 This results in better colors overall.
 Just make sure your TV is capable of the same color depth in order to reap the benefits.

 Sometimes, HDMI switchers don't work well.
 They'll give you a blank screen or even an error message.
 Most often, this is due to incompatibility between the switch, your source and your TV.
 All three of these devices need to have compatible versions of both HDMI and HDCP.

 HDCP is a digital rights management protocol that's built into every HDMI device.
 However, there are different versions of HDCP, and they're not all compatible with each other.
 The result can be that your Blu-ray player sends the image from your Blu-ray to your TV and your TV says, "Nope.
 You don't have the right version of HDCP, so this content isn't legitimate and I won't display it."
 With a switcher, the same thing can happen.
 HDCP is the most common cause of HDMI switchers not working.

-The 501BN comes with an industry-standard one-year warranty.
+The Kinivo 501BN costs $39.99 and comes with a two-year warranty.
 Should you need to use that warranty, you can contact Kinivo's support team through email or by phone.
 You can also read through the FAQs section on its website to quickly troubleshoot problems.

 The Kinivo 501BN is an excellent HDMI switcher that should work well for most people.
-It doesn't have an external infrared sensor and isn't suitable for 4K content, but that's OK.
-Most people are still happy with 1080p movies and TV shows.
-For those who just want more HDMI ports for their 1080p 3D content, the 501BN is one of the best HDMI switches on the market.
+It can't support high frame rates at 4K resolution, but this is mainly a concern for people with top-end gaming PCs or new video game consoles - most movies are shot at 24fps.
+For those who just want more HDMI ports for their 1080p or 3D content, the 501BN is one of the strongest options out there.